steinbergmedia/vst3projectgenerator/README.md

 ## Introduction

 With this little application you can easily create a new **VST 3** plug-in project by simply entering some parameters into a GUI (Win/macOS).
-Linux users can generate a new plug-in project by [running cmake](https://github.com/steinbergmedia/vst3projectgenerator/tree/master/script).
+Linux users can generate a new plug-in project by [running the cmake script directly](https://github.com/steinbergmedia/vst3projectgenerator/tree/master/script).

 ## How to clone and build